Coventry North East

 Coventry North East was a constituency represented in the House of Commons of the UK Parliament.

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat will be subject to boundary changes.
+Further to the completion of the 2023 review of Westminster constituencies, the seat will be subject to boundary changes.
 As a consequence, it will be renamed Coventry East, to be first contested at the 2024 general election.

 Constituency profile

 In the seat is a wide demographic mix: across it is scattered an above UK average level of social housing and unemployment claimants.
 However, income is close to the UK average.
 The constituency has a large ethnic minority population, consisting mainly of Sikhs and Muslims; one ward, Foleshill, has a majority ethnic minority population.

 Boundaries

 Based entirely within the borough of Coventry, the seat of Coventry North East includes the Stoke, Walsgrave-on-Sowe, Wyken, Longford, and Foleshill areas of the cathedral city.

 1974–1983: The County Borough of Coventry wards of Foleshill, Henley, Longford, Upper Stoke, and Wyken.

 1983–1997: The City of Coventry wards of Foleshill, Henley, Longford, Upper Stoke, and Wyken.

 1997–2024: The City of Coventry wards of Foleshill, Henley, Longford, Lower Stoke, Upper Stoke, and Wyken.